Synerty/peek-mobile-theme/docs/title_bar/title_bar.rst

 The Title Bar NativeScript layout classes are found in the :file:`_title_bar.ns.scss`.

-.. note:: These layout settings are not required at this time.
+.. note:: The NativeScript layout settings are not required at this time.

 Display Sample TODO